Bijoujs/Bijou.js/README.md

 ---

 Returns whether the specified element is visible at all in the viewport.
-Usefull for lazy loading images!</details>
+This is useful for lazy loading images!</details>

 <details><summary>inView</summary>